 Most people know that slow thyroid reduces metabolism and makes you gain weight.
 But it controls so much more!
 When you don’t have enough T3, when your cells can’t “see” the T3 you have, or when you have too much of another hormone called reverse T3 (it’s the villain anti-hormone), then many functions slow down:

-Your hair, nails, and skin don’t regenerate, so they feel brittle, dry, and rusty.
+- Your hair, nails, and skin don’t regenerate, so they feel brittle, dry, and rusty.
 You lose hair and doesn’t grow long.
+Do check our recommended for hair transplant in turkey

 If food can’t exit the stomach fast enough, it will cause heartburn and acid reflux.
 If you feel bloated or too full even with a small amount of food, or if your stomach feels like a rock, it’s because food is not being broken down and digested properly.